Articaine and Epinephrine Injection

 Accidental intravascular injection of Articaine HCl and Epinephrine may be associated with convulsions, followed by central nervous system or cardiorespiratory depression and coma, progressing ultimately to respiratory arrest.
 Dental practitioners who employ local anesthetic agents including Articaine HCl and Epinephrine should be well versed in diagnosis and management of emergencies that may arise from their use.
 Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use.
 To avoid intravascular injection, aspiration should be performed before Articaine HCl and Epinephrine is injected.
 The needle must be repositioned until no return of blood can be elicited by aspiration.
 Note, however, that the absence of blood in the syringe does not guarantee that intravascular injection has been avoided.

 Small doses of local anesthetics injected in dental blocks may produce adverse reactions similar to systemic toxicity seen with unintentional intravascular injections of larger doses.
-Confusion, convulsions, respiratory depression or respiratory arrest, and cardiovascular stimulation or depression have been reported.
+Confusion, convulsions, respiratory depression and/or respiratory arrest, and cardiovascular stimulation or depression have been reported.
 These reactions may be due to intra-arterial injection of the local anesthetic with retrograde flow to the cerebral circulation.
 Patients receiving these blocks should be observed constantly.
 Resuscitative equipment and personnel for treating adverse reactions should be immediately available.
 Dosage recommendations should not be exceeded [see Dosage and Administration (2.1)].

 This includes toxicity arising from accidental intravascular injection of Articaine HCl and Epinephrine discussed in Section 5.1, as well as that related to higher systemic concentrations of local anesthetics or epinephrine [see Warnings and Precautions (5.3)].
 Systemic absorption of local anesthetics including Articaine HCl and Epinephrine can produce effects on the central nervous and cardiovascular systems.